 Second, I have a hard time with self-discipline and was, more often than not, deviating from doing my school work and played around on the computer instead!

-Q: When you speak to a group of young people, what message do you do you want them to leave with?
+Q: When you speak to a group of young people, what message do you want them to leave with?

 I have found that one thing young people need to hear is that they are loved.
 So often, I meet young people who are just craving a little bit of attention and, more accurately, affection.